 Featured image (top): Climate and colonialism go together, the world has been on fire for 500 years of Co2onialism.
 Source: The Wretched of the Earth Collective

 [i] I seek not to appropriate blackness, or tokenize deeply-rooted racial identities, nor to embrace the myth of ‘mixture of races’ that has predominated in Puerto Rico and has partly contributed to invisibilize racism.
-But I do feel and seek to inhabit a space beyond ‘whiteness’, that ‘whiteness’, which I embrace as a form of resistance to the US imperial project of whitening us and erasing our ancestral indigenous island cultures.
-My experiences with racism, from being told I had ‘bad hair’, to being called a “spic” and told to shut up in England to being shouted “go back to Iraq” in USA, have reinforced this non-Whiteness.
-I inhabit this space inspired by rapper Luis Diaz aka Intifada’s words, who points to the mixture and to our shared struggles for freedom: “I am a mixture like rum and anise / you don’t have from Congo or Mozambique? / go to the mirror and search your nose / after all, if we see in deep (inside) the sea / there is a mutiny in our slave ship.”
+But I do feel and seek to inhabit a space beyond ‘whiteness’, which I embrace as a form of resistance to the US imperial project of whitening us and erasing our ancestral afro-indigenous island cultures.
+My experiences with racism, from being told I had ‘bad hair’, to being called a “spic” and told to shut up in England, to being shouted “go back to Iraq” in USA, have reinforced this non-Whiteness.
+I inhabit this space inspired by rapper Luis Diaz aka Intifada’s words, who points to the mixture and to our shared struggles for freedom: “I am a mixture like rum and anise / that you don’t have from Congo or Mozambique? / go to the mirror and search your nose / after all, if we see in deep (inside) the sea / there is a mutiny in our slave ship.”
 This space is marked by the Taino heritage, in our lands, their archaeologies and names, many words of our language, and our maternal blood lineages; by our West-African and Pan-Caribbean heritage, manifested in how bomba, plena, rumba and reggueaton music makes us vibrate to the core, fosters cultural Black affirmation, create encounters, and empowers a “great racialized Puerto Rican family” to mobilize, as Bárbara Abadía Rexach documents for the summer 2019 protests; and by Middle-Eastern and North-African heritage, in my proudly Afro hair, in my aunt’s and my cousin’s dark olive skin and thick black eyebrows, and in my Moroccan uncle “Sinbad the Traveler”, who made his life in Puerto Rico and inspired us with his passion for music in his radio show Marhaban.